Milan scavenger hunt and city tour

 their outdoor areas.
 Admission is purely your choice.

-Milan scavenger hunt begins at Sforzesco castle.
+Milan scavenger hunt and city tour begins at Sforzesco castle.

 You will visit: